EdoardoChidichimo/HyperIT/HyperIT/paper/paper.md

 # Summary

 `HyperIT` is an open-source, class-based Python toolbox designed for an information-theoretic social neuroscience.
-Specifically designed for hyperscanning paradigms (simultaneous neuroimaging and neurophysiological recordings of social interactions), `HyperIT` is equipped to compute Shannon information theory measures including mutual information, transfer entropy, and integrated information decomposition for continuous time-series signals at different scales of organisation.
+Specifically designed for hyperscanning paradigms (simultaneous neuroimaging and neurophysiological recordings of social interactions), `HyperIT` is equipped to compute Shannon information theory measures including mutual information, transfer entropy, and integrated information decomposition for continuous time-series signals (fMRI, EEG, MEG, fNIRS, etc.) at different scales of organisation.
 The toolbox allows customisation of parameters for up to five different empirical estimators (including histogram, box kernel, kNN, Gaussian, and symbolic methods), statistical significance testing, and matrix visualisations. `HyperIT` integrates, depends upon, and provides an interface for the Java Information Dynamics Toolkit [@lizier_jidt_2014] and `phyid` library [@luppi_synergistic_2022; @mediano_towards_2021].

 # Statement of need